mokolabs/styler/README.markdown

     <![endif]-->
     </head>

-Styler will also dynamically include stylesheets for each of your controllers (if such stylesheets are present), so you can keep your styles organized into logical sections.
+Styler will also dynamically include stylesheets for each of your controllers (if such stylesheets are present), so you can keep your styles organized into logical sections without adding tons of stylesheet_link_tag calls.

 Organize your stylesheets
 =========================